Generic Name: Buprenorphine Extended-Release Injection (byoo pre NOR feen)

 - Memory problems or loss.

-- A very bad and sometimes deadly health problem called serotonin syndrome may happen if you take buprenorphine extended-release injection with drugs for depression, migraines, or certain other drugs.
-Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; very bad diarrhea, upset stomach, or throwing up; or very bad headache.
+- A severe and sometimes deadly problem called serotonin syndrome may happen if you take buprenorphine extended-release injection with certain other drugs.
+Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; severe diarrhea, upset stomach, or throwing up; or severe headache.

 - Irritation where buprenorphine extended-release injection is given.

-- Swelling, warmth, or redness where this medicine was given.
+- Swelling, warmth, or redness where buprenorphine extended-release injection was given.

 What are some other side effects of Buprenorphine Extended-Release Injection?